nclslbrn/blender_script/README.md

 `./bin/python/3.7m -m pip install <module_name>`

 ### Add custom module to python path

-in .profile or .bash_profile add
+in .profile or .bash_profile (or if you use zsh shell in .zshrc) add `export PYTHONPATH="$PYTHONPATH:/root/dir/subdir/this-repo-location/"`
-`export PYTHONPATH=$PYTHONPATH:/root/dir/subdir/this-repo-location/`